Portfolio Performance of the Investment Portfolios

 How much should I save is a question that often pops up.
 It’s easy to answer.
-Imagine this: You’re carefree.
-Without a money worry in the world.
-You’re smiling and the sun is smiling right there with you.
+Imagine this: You’re carefree without a money worry in the world.
+You’re smiling, and the sun is beaming right there with you.
 Next week you’ll be upgrading your iPhone.
-Oh, yea, and your 401k is maxed out.
+Oh, yea and your 401k is maxed out.
 How did this happen?

 I’ll tell you how this is going to happen to you too.
-I’ll tell you how to go from fearing your expenses to conquering them.
+I’ll let you know how to go from fearing your expenses to conquering them.
 The savings calculator will help you plan for your goals and adjust.
-After reading this article you never have to ask how much should I save?
+After reading this article, you never have to ask how much should I save?